M-Colley/uam-sumo/README.md

 - pedestrian stopped flying and started walking -> left Air Taxi
 - pedestrian left simulation -> arrived at the destination

-Currently, these are used for logging purposes, but can be extended with LLM decision-making if so desired.
+Currently, these are used for logging purposes but can be extended with LLM decision-making if so desired.

 ## Results after a simulation